 Persian and Arabic grammar are as different as can be.
 The difference is, again, similar in degree to the difference between French and English.

-There are some differences between spoken and written Farsi — see our guide for more details here.
+There are some differences between spoken and written Persian — see our guide for more details here.

 Does knowing Arabic (or Persian) help with learning Persian (or Arabic)?

 Yes, knowing either Persian or Arabic definitely helps with learning the other!
 It’s not a huge advantage — it’s mostly a vague sense of familiarity with some words.

 In this case, I’d liken the similarity more to knowing English if learning German (not the other way around, because Germans I meet seem to all already know English, bless their highly educated souls).

 Take a phrase like “Can you give me a glass of water please?” or “I live in the big white house”.
 Those become “Kannst du mir ein Glas Wasser geben bitte?” and “Ich wohne in dem großen weißen Haus”.
 Even though the languages are totally different, there are similar things that make one reminiscent of the other, if vaguely.

 Between Persian and Arabic the differences are similar — a lot is reminiscent, even though it’s different and used differently.